iv4xr-project/iv4xr-se-plugin/README.md

 1. Obtain the binary release of Space Engineers (buy it on Steam or get a key).
 Install the game.
 2. Obtain a binary release of the plugin.
 Look for [releases](https://github.com/iv4xr-project/iv4xr-se-plugin/releases) in this repository and for Assets of the chosen release.
 Download the two DLL libraries.
-3. IMPORTANT: Make sure Windows is OK to run the libraries.
-Windows 10 blocks "randomly" downloaded libraries.
-To unblock them, right-click each of them and open file properties.
+3. IMPORTANT: Make sure Windows is OK to run the libraries. **Windows 10 blocks "randomly" downloaded libraries.** To unblock them, right-click each of them and open file properties.
 Look for Security section on the bottom part of the General tab.
 You might see a message: "*This file came from another computer and might be blocked...*".
 If so, check the `Unblock` checkbox.
    (If you skip this step, the game will probably crash with a message: `System.NotSupportedException`: *An attempt was made to load an assembly from a network location...*)
-4. Put the plugin libraries into the folder with the game binaries.
+4. Put the plugin libraries (and its dependencies) into the folder with the game binaries.
 A common location is `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64`.
    Tip: It's you can put the libraries into a subfolder (such as `ivxr-debug`).
 Or, it can be a symbolic link to the build folder of the plugin project.
 In that case, you must prefix the name of each library with `ivxr-debug\` in the following step.
 5. Right-click on the game title in the Steam library list and open its properties window.
 Click on the **Set launch options...** button.
-Add the option `-plugin` and list the libraries.
-The result should be something like this: `-plugin Ivxr.PlugIndependentLib.dll Ivxr.SePlugin.dll`.
+Add the option `-plugin` followed by the location of the main plugin library.
+Library dependencies will be loaded automatically – just make sure they are in the same folder or some other searched location.
+The resulting options line should look something like this: `-plugin Ivxr.SePlugin.dll`.
 6. Run the game.
 (If the game crashes, make sure you've seen step 3.)
 7. Start a scenario.
 (It's necessary to do it manually for now.
 Should be done automatically by the testing framework in the future.)
 8. If the plugin works correctly, a TCP/IP server is listening for JSON-based commands on a fixed port number.
 (The current development version uses the port number 9678.)